Gösta Berling's Saga: Background

 In the summer of 1890, a Swedish magazine, the Idun, had offered a prize for the best novel of a certain length.
 Lagerlöf entered the contest with a few chapters from Gösta Berling, a story which was then beginning to take shape in her mind, and won the prize.
 In Gösta Berling, Lagerlöf is a romanticist and represents a reaction against the realism which prevailed at the time.
 As a child, she had absorbed the folk tales of her surroundings, and later on in life it occurred to her like a lightning flash that it was her particular mission to give these stories expression.
-Gösta Berling's Saga has been called the “prose epic of Swedish country life.”
+Gösta Berling's Saga has been called the "prose epic of Swedish country life".

 The scene is laid on the shores of Lake Fryken (Lake Löven in the story) in Värmland.
-Using wolves, snow, supernatural elements and eccentric upper-class characters to project an exotic image of 1820s Värmland, the novel can be compared to magic realism.
+Using wolves, snow, supernatural elements and eccentric upper-class characters to project an exotic image of 1820s Värmland, the novel can be compared to magical realism.
 The title is meant to give associations to the Icelandic sagas.
-The first sentence, "Finally, the vicar was in the pulpit," is one of the most famous in Swedish literature.
+The first sentence, "Finally, the vicar was in the pulpit", is one of the most famous in Swedish literature.

 Plot

-The hero, Gösta Berling, is a defrocked Lutheran priest who has been saved by the Mistress of Ekeby from freezing to death and thereupon becomes one of her pensioners in the manor at Ekeby.
-As the pensioners finally get power in their own hands, they manage the property as they themselves see fit and their lives are filled with many wild adventures.
+The hero, Gösta Berling, is a defrocked Lutheran priest whom the Mistress of Ekeby saves from freezing to death and then takes in as one of her prisoners at the manor at Ekeby.
+As the pensioners gain power, they manage the property as they see fit, and have their adventures lives.
 Gösta Berling is their leading spirit, the poet, the charming personality among a band of revelers.
 Before the story ends, Gösta Berling is redeemed, and even the old Mistress of Ekeby is permitted to come to her old home to die.

 English translations

-It was first translated by Lillie Tudeer in 1894 as Gösta Berling's Saga, but was unavailable in the US and soon out of print in the UK.
+The novel was first translated by Lillie Tudeer in 1894 as Gösta Berling's Saga, but was unavailable in the US and soon out of print in the UK.
 This edition was re-printed in 1918 by the American-Scandinavian Foundation with edits and 8 additional chapters that had been quietly omitted from the 1894 edition.
 It was also translated in 1898 by Pauline Bancroft Flach as The Story of Gösta Berling.
 Both of these editions are in the public domain and have been commonly reprinted by various publishers over the years.

 A later English translation by poet Robert Bly was published (with a translator's afterword) in 1962.
 It was published by Signet Classics under the title The Story of Gösta Berling.
 The most recent English translation, by Paul Norlen, was published in 2009 by Penguin Books under the title The Saga of Gösta Berling.